Ephraim52/Mulesoft-Fundamentals/Mulesoft-assignments/Explore_Anypoint.md

 - Discover and make calls tothe Training: American Flights APIin the public Exchange.

 ## Keyterminology
-- RAML=RESTful API Modeling Language (RAML) is a YAML-based language for describing static APIs.
+- RAML=RESTful API Modeling Language (RAML) is a YAML- and JSON-based language for describing static APIs.

 ## Assignment
 Return to Anypoint Platform